Heidi Urbahn de Jauregui: Biography

 After the tenure, an academic position would continually be refused to her.
 In particular, no one accepted her argument that Peter Hacks was no East German dissident but a Utopian socialist with whom the East Germans did not entirely agree and support.
 Finally, she received a position as Maître de conférences at the Jean Monnet University.

-Today she lives in Montpellier together with her husband the Spanish Biochemist Juan Jáuregui-Adell, who researches in Montpillier at the CNRS.
+Urbahn de Jauregui later lived in Montpellier together with her husband the Spanish Biochemist Juan Jáuregui-Adell, who researches in Montpellier at the CNRS.
+She died on 12 August 2024, at the age of 84.

 Work

-Heidi Urbahn de Jauregui works mainly on essays.
-She has the reputation of a well known expert of Germans and in particular Literature of East Germany.
-In her publications, she has never followed academic rules.
-Her main interests are in the classics of German literature, in particular Goethe, Thomas Mann, Heinrich Heine and Bertolt Brecht.
+Heidi Urbahn de Jauregui worked mainly on essays.
+She had the reputation of a well known expert of Germans and in particular Literature of East Germany.
+In her publications, she never followed academic rules.
+Her main interests were in the classics of German literature, in particular Goethe, Thomas Mann, Heinrich Heine and Bertolt Brecht.

 She received the Heinrich Mann Prize of the Academy of Art in East Berlin in 1986.